waleedconan/child-protection-sql-portfolio/docs/README.md

 ## 🎯 Project Objective

-To provide a donor-focused report showcasing the coverage, trends, and gaps in child protection services.
+To provide a donor-focused report showcasing the **coverage**, **trends**, and **gaps** in child protection services.
 Despite the conflict in Sudan, protection activities continued in accessible states, reflecting a real-world humanitarian data context.

 ---

-## 📝 Summary
+## 📝 Executive Summary

-Despite the ongoing conflict and financial constraints in Sudan, child protection activities were maintained in accessible areas.
-This simulated report demonstrates how SQL and Power BI can be used to track referrals, services, and partner performance in humanitarian contexts.
-The project mimics monthly reporting workflows and offers clear insights for donors and coordination actors.
-Visuals reflect simulated coverage across multiple states, service types, and vulnerable groups.
+This project simulates a real-world donor report to demonstrate how **SQL** and **Power BI** can be used to track child protection services, referrals, and partner performance in a humanitarian setting.

+Developed in response to operational challenges in Sudan, the project models monthly reporting workflows and visualizes service coverage across states, sectors, and vulnerable groups.
+I led the full data pipeline—from relational database modeling and SQL querying to Power BI dashboard design—showing how data can inform decision-making for donors and coordination actors even in crisis contexts.

 ---

 ## 🛠️ Methodology

-- **Data Simulation:** All data is fictional and generated to mimic real-world protection case management scenarios.
+- **Data Simulation:**
+  Fictional data generated to reflect real-world protection case management scenarios.

-- **Data Sources:** Monthly partner submissions using simulated ActivityInfo-based indicators.
+- **Data Sources:**
+  Simulated partner submissions, based on ActivityInfo-style indicators.

-- **Tools:**
+- **Tools Used:**
   - **SQL** – For querying protection case data, referrals, and service trends.
   - **Power BI** – For dashboard creation and visual storytelling.
   - **Excel** – For data preparation and structure simulation.

-- **Data Cleaning and Shaping:** Power Query used within Power BI to clean and prepare data.
+- **Data Cleaning & Shaping:**
+  Power Query was used within Power BI to clean and transform the dataset.

-- **Calculation Logic:** DAX measures implemented for dynamic KPIs such as referral aging and overdue case counts.
+- **Calculation Logic:**
+  DAX measures were created for dynamic KPIs like referral aging and overdue case tracking.

 ---